jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 The limitation here is even worse than before, because not only can a reargument span multiple days, but there can also be *multiple* rearguments.
 Take a look at [Boyle v.
 Landry (401 U.S. 77)](https://cdn.loc.gov/service/ll/usrep/usrep401/usrep401077/usrep401077.pdf).
 The second reargument on November 16, 1970 is nowhere to be found in SCDB.

+The worst SCDB omission of all, however, is in regard to a set of cases which were granted, argued, and then dismissed without an opinion.
+For example, the Court can "DIG" (dismiss as improvidently granted) cases or dismiss cases that have become moot.
+To be clear, I'm referring to cases that were fully briefed and argued and *then* dismissed, which makes them significantly different from the many petitions that are routinely denied, as well as the occasional petition that is granted and then dismissed before argument.

+This is not to say that SCDB doesn't track *any* DIG'ed cases but merely that its recording of them is haphazard.
+For example, [Stiles v.
+United States (393 U.S. 219)](http://cdn.loc.gov/service/ll/usrep/usrep393/usrep393219/usrep393219.pdf), argued November 20, 1968, is not listed in SCDB, while [Ford Motor Co. v.
+McCauley (537 U.S. 1)](https://cdn.loc.gov/service/ll/usrep/usrep537/usrep537001/usrep537001.pdf), argued October 7, 2000, is listed.
+The failure to record all such cases frustrates a variety of research, such as the accurate tracking of oral argument activity, the frequency of DIGs, etc.

+As an aside, it's also not a simple matter to identity *just* DIG'ed cases.
+SCDB has a [caseDisposition](http://scdb.wustl.edu/documentation.php?var=caseDisposition) variable that is generally set to 9 ("petition denied or appeal dismissed") in such cases, but that value is also used in other cases, such as [Schwarz v.
+National Security Agency (526 U.S. 122)](https://cdn.loc.gov/service/ll/usrep/usrep526/usrep526122/usrep526122.pdf), where the case was granted and a *per curiam* decision was issued denying petitioner's motion.

 ### 5. Natural Courts

 A [Natural Court](http://scdb.wustl.edu/documentation.php?var=naturalCourt), as the SCDB online codebook explains, is: